markstuart/who-dares-wins/README.md

 })
 ```

+In the `views/layouts.hbs` file, add a script tag (similar to the one we added for the reload library) that loads our new script from the server.

 Well, that's a _bit_ better.
 At least we aren't reloading the page when submitting the form any more.
 Let's get the entries displaying.

-Update the code in `entries.js` to stop logging the form data to the console, and store the name and email for each entry into an array instead.
-Add a new entry to the array:
+Update the code in `entries.js` to stop logging the form data to the console, and display them in a list on the page instead.

-`{ name: formData.get('name'), email: formData.get('email') }`

-each time a new entry is received.

-Now that we have them being added to an array, we should also display them in a list on the page.

 Add an Ordered List `<ol id="entry_list"></ol>` under the form.